-Unless your children can really hold in their excitement, a slow shutter speed won’t work as well for candid portraits of them opening their presents.
-Their fast movements will just cause lots of motion blur.
+Unless your child can really hold their excitement, a slow shutter speed won’t work as well for Christmas-themed shots involving people.

 Every camera and household will be different, but try to avoid shooting over ISO 1600 due to noise – perhaps put on a lamp or two in the background, or open the curtains to let in the morning winter sun.

-Try to use as much ambient light as possible, avoid using flash if and when you can.
-A direct flash will tend to flatten your images and you’ll lose the magical glow of the fairy lights.
+Try to use as much ambient light as possible, avoid using flash if you can, as it tends to flatten your images and you’ll lose the magical glow of the fairy lights.